NinthDecimal/bloomd/README.rst

-BloomD
+Bloomd
 =========

-BloomD exposes a simple ASCII protocol that is memcached like for managing collections of bloom filters.
+Bloomd exposes a simple ASCII protocol that is memcached like for managing collections of bloom filters.
 Clients can create bloom filters, which support check and set operations.